apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 resources.
 For more information, see Upgrading a Virtual Router with System Service Offerings.

-Compute offering, disk offering, network offering and VPC offering cab be linked (made available to) specific domain(s) and zone(s) or to all domains/zones.
+Compute offering, disk offering, network offering and VPC offering can be linked (made available to) specific domain(s) and zone(s) or to all domains/zones.
 Existing offerings can be updated with updateServiceOffering, updateDiskOffering, updateNetworkOffering and updateVpcOffering API calls, by passing "domainid" and